MicrosoftDocs/cpp-docs/docs/standard-library/optional-class.md

 ## <a name="optional-destructor"></a> ~optional destructor

-Destroys any nontrivially destructible contained value, if one is present, by invoking its destructor.
+Destroys the contained value, if one is present.

 ```cpp
 ~optional();